 - Complete a course of study for a Certificate of Completion program as specified in the College catalog.
-Developmental, or other noncredit, coursework does not apply toward graduation requirements. - South Texas College requires that at least 25% of the required semester credits be completed through South Texas College. - Maintain a minimum average of a "C" (2.0 GPA) for all courses in the area of specialization and a minimum overall cumulative average of "C" (2.0 GPA) in all other courses. - 4.
+Developmental, or other noncredit, coursework does not apply toward graduation requirements. - 2.
+South Texas College requires that at least 25% of the required semester credits be completed through South Texas College. - Maintain a minimum average of a "C" (2.0 GPA) for all courses in the area of specialization and a minimum overall cumulative average of 'C' (2.0 GPA) in all other courses.
+Some selective programs require a grade of "C" or better in all coursework as outlined in the College Catalog. - 4.
 Pay all debts to the College prior to graduation.